Data Protection under SARS-CoV-2

 The Data protection authority (the IP) issued guidelines here.
 The IP focuses on the disclosure and processing of personal data from medical institutions and others working in the health sector.
 It also elaborates on the processing of statistical data in this context.

 The Data protection authority (the AEPD) issued guidelines here (also available in English here).
-Additionally, it has also published a FAQ document, a press release on public and private webs and apps offering self-evaluation and tips, a small communication on illicit webs and apps offering self-evaluation and tips and a small communication regarding phishing campaigns.
+Additionally, it has also published a FAQ document, a press release on public and private webs and apps offering self-evaluation and tips, a small communication on illicit webs and apps offering self-evaluation and tips, a small communication regarding phishing campaigns, a small communication on temperature taking at stores, work centres and other establishments, a small communication on the no-legitimacy of providing or requesting any information on job candidates' COVID-19 antibodies when offering or applying for a job, and a study on different technologies used to fight coronavirus and their privacy risks.

 The Data protection authority (the Datainspektionen) issued guidelines here.
 Datainspektionen answered questions relating to the responsibilities of the employer and the processing of personal data in connection with the virus.